 Initial inquiries about a grade assigned to a student should be directed to the course instructor.
 The student should make clear to the instructor the reasons for his/her concern and communicate all facts that the student believes relevant to the determination of the grade.
 The instructor should make clear to the student the reasons for the evaluation.

-If the student and instructor are unable to resolve the matter and the student deems the grade academically improper, the student may formally appeal the course grade in writing to the Program Director.
+If the student and instructor are unable to resolve the matter and the student deems the grade academically improper, the student may formally appeal the grade in writing to the Program Director.
 If the course instructor is the Program Director, the appeal should be made to the Director of the School.
-The request to appeal a grade should be done as soon as possible and normally within one month of notice of the final grade to the student.
-Within two weeks of receiving written notice of the appeal, the Program Director (or Director of the School) will request and receive from the instructor:
+The request to appeal a grade should be done as soon as possible and normally within one month of notice of the grade to the student.
+Within two weeks of receiving written notice of the appeal, the Program Director (or Director of the School) will have 7 days to request and then 7 days to receive from the instructor:

 Within three weeks of receiving written notice of the appeal, the Program Director will choose a second reader from the School's faculty or from within the University's faculty and provide the new reader with a copy of the instructor's directions for the relevant assignment(s) and a clear unmarked copy of the student's submitted work.
 The grade and any significant written comments by the instructor will be removed from the assignment(s).
 The second reader will normally be asked to make a recommendation within three weeks.

 If the second reader recommends that a substantially different grade (i.e. more or less than 3 marks) is warranted or the new grade crosses a threshold (i.e. 65 or 80), the Program Director may recommend a change in grade.
 The result of the appeal will be reported to the student and the course instructor.